 WEBSITE: Wikipedia Page

 The Nazi Party Rally Grounds in Nuremberg is the place in Germany where the Nazis held six rallies between 1933 and 1938.
 This site is a memorial and not technically a museum, but for those who believe that living history museums offer a better understanding of history, this site is perfect.
-Many of the historic buildings have since been destroyed, but a few remain and you can explore the grounds where Hitler and the Nazis were able to rally together prior to World War II.
-This is a historic site and a place that you can visit on your own nearly any time.
+Many of the historic buildings have since been destroyed, but a few remain, and you can explore the grounds where Hitler and the Nazis were able to rally together prior to World War II.
+This is a historic site and a place that you can visit on your own at almost any time.